-LONDONDERRY, Northern Ireland (UPI)-Vigilante groups place in this system if they were patrolled the Roman Catholic area of this riot torn city last night to guard against any renewal of violence.
+LONDONDERRY, Northern Ireland (UPI)-Vigilante groups patrolled the Roman Catholic area of this riot torn city last night to guard against any renewal of violence.

 The vigilantes were formed after allegations that police units had entered the Catholic area and smashed windows in businesses and private homes.
 The pro Republican group armed itself with sticks and clubs and warned it would fight to protect its property.